-This article describes the HTTP 403.7 error message.
+Note The target audience for this article is website administrators or web developers.
 If you are an end-user who has encountered this error, we recommend that you ask the site administrator for instructions on how to obtain the correct client certificate.

 In this article

 You have a website that is hosted on Internet Information Services (IIS).
 When you go to the website in a web browser, you may receive an error message that resembles the following:

 HTTP Error 403

 This error occurs when the website requests a client certificate, and then the client either does not provide one or the certificate supplied by the client browser is rejected.
 Client certificates are a kind of Secure Sockets Layer (SSL) certificate typically used to identify a user or computer to a website.

 The following are several possible causes of this problem:

 Depending on the cause of your problem, try one of the following resolutions:

 Note Client certificate authentication may be enabled where it is not required.
 If you intended only to require TLS/SSL communications, then you need only a server certificate.
 You can disable client certificate authentication by using the resolution in "HTTP Error 403.7 - Forbidden" error when you run a Web application that is hosted on a server that is running IIS 7.0

 Check whether the server running IIS considers the certificate valid